lj-M-github/Apex-Legends-group-lab1-variant-1/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# Apex-Legends - lab 1 - variant 1

 This is an example project which demonstrates project structure and necessary CI checks.
 It is not the best structure for real-world projects, but good